SalomePlatform/adao/doc/en/theory.rst

 Fields reconstruction or measures interpolation
 -----------------------------------------------

-.. index:: single: fields reconstruction
+.. index:: single: Fields reconstruction
-.. index:: single: measures interpolation
+.. index:: single: Measures interpolation
-.. index:: single: fields interpolation
+.. index:: single: Fields interpolation
-.. index:: single: state estimation
+.. index:: single: State estimation
-.. index:: single: background
+.. index:: single: Background

 **Fields reconstruction (or interpolation)** consists in finding, from a restricted set of real measures, the physical field which is the most